alexding717/getting-and-cleaning-data-course-project/CodeBook.md

 ## Variables in the tidy data set

-* Among all the features, only the variables that measure the mean and standard deviation for each measurement are extracted.which are the variables with labels: mean(): or std():
+* Among all the features, only the variables that measure the mean and standard deviation for each measurement are extracted.
+They are the variables with labels: mean(): or std():

 * The tidy data set contains the average of each variable for each activity and each subject.